isomerpages/moe-kentridgesec/_about-krss/Departments/Student Development Team.md

 ### Discipline Committee
 As part of the broad-based leadership development for all Kent Ridgeans, discipline is seen as a means to an end to understand the required expectations.
 This will allow all Kent Ridgeans to understand and internalize the expectations as to allow them to manage themselves accordingly. <br>
 With this intent, Kent Ridge Secondary adopts positive discipline and restorative practice as the whole school approach to setting expectations for all Kent Ridgeans.
-This drives the school in developing the following discipline philosophy:<br>
+This drives the school in developing the following discipline philosophy:<br><br>
 •	Students learn well when there is order and discipline.
 At the same time, they need care, encouragement and space to learn from mistakes and improve.<br>
 •	Discipline is an educative process, and the goal is to instil self-discipline and good character in students.<br>
 •	Disciplinary measures serve as a proxy for consequences of the poor choices made.
 It is not punishment, and must be meted out fairly, firmly, and appropriately.